Enderrrr-TW/Project-Demo/README.md

 Note:
 1. Some of my works have not been published.
 The codes for those projects are not shared.
-2. All of my previous scripts for processing hyperspectral images are protected by NDA, and thus they cannot be found here.
+2. All of my previous projects using hyperspectral images are protected by NDA, and thus they cannot be found here.